vadimtk/benchmark-docs/mongodb-sysbench-hppro2.rst

 32/48  35   67         72
 =====  ==== ========== ==============================

-So we can make a conclusion that increasing checkpoint interval makes some improvement in the variance, and the overall result is better (though dips in thoughput is worse during checkpoint activity).
+So we can make a conclusion that increasing checkpoint interval makes some improvement in the variance, and the overall result is better (though dips in throughput is worse during checkpoint activity).
-I will use the last result (wich checkpoint period 900) in the following tables.
+I will use the last result (with checkpoint period 900) in the following tables.

 RocksDB vs WiredTiger
 =====================